abmtarun/riot_project/README.md

 ## Conclusion ##

 In conclusion, WareSage is a game-changing solution for warehouse management.
 It leverages IoT sensors, Docker containerization, and Kubernetes orchestration to create a smart warehouse system that optimizes operations, enhances security, and ensures the safety and security of valuable goods during transportation and storage.
 WareSage represents a significant step toward modernizing and optimizing warehouse logistics.
+The integration of RIOT OS and FIT IoT-Lab with WareSage signifies our commitment to staying at the forefront of warehouse management technology.
+This integration empowers us to harness real-time IoT data, conduct real-world testing, and optimize our warehouse operations with greater precision and efficiency.
+It is a testament to our dedication to continuously improve our capabilities and provide top-tier solutions for our clients.

 ## Demonstration video ##